Frolic-chat/frolic-chat.github.io/wiki/scratchpad.md

 	For multi-species detection:
 	Look for ^ or , and match species after that until $ or , or ' and '

-Remove "Status:" from ChatView

 You can set an empty memo...

-else if (this.profile.character.image_count > 1 && this.profile.character.image_count < 3)
-logic wrong.

 Stop filters from filtering chat or PM messages from room mods. - Temp exception list for each room?

-"Browser settings" window is its own window!!!

-move rising options out of their own submenu

 Show f/m pref in character popup.
 	This is in CharacterPreview.vue:376 but no obvious changes come to mind to fit the motif, "x-years-old bisexual male"